Angmering Village Preschool

 We give the children opportunities to experience the wider world by organising local trips, giving them new experiences and challenges to extend and enhance their learning.
 This is always dependent on parental help to ensure we keep to our ratio of one adult to two children on trips.
 If a child had special educational needs and/or disabilities, it may mean that we would need to appoint a member of staff to them on a 1:1 basis to support and help them on the visit or alternatively we would offer their parent/carer the opportunity to accompany us with them on the trip.

 All children will be included in any activity or outing taking place outside our setting with appropriate consideration to enable every child to experience the activity to the best of their ability.

 How accessible is Angmering Village Preschool?

 In the mornings. our preschool runs out of Angmering Village Hall.
 It is a large, bright, airy hall and wheelchair access and a large disabled toilet.
 The garden is accessed by a slight slope and is large, one level with part grass, part concrete and part all weather surface.
 In the afternoons, we operate out of the Scout Headquarters in Rectory Lane.
 This is a large bright carpeted hall with a ramp to enable wheelchair access and a disabled toilet.
-Our outdoor play here iis on a level playing field with public play area.
-We have visual support signs and visual timetables to support understanding.
+Our outdoor play here is on a level playing field with public play area.
+We have visual support signs and visual timetables in both settings to support understanding.